 It depends on what you are looking for.
-For example, if knowing Mainland China is your primary interest, then Shanghai is better, and it is also less expensive.
+For example, if knowing Chinese mainland is your primary interest, then Shanghai is better, and it is also less expensive.
 If you want nature and better air quality, Hong Kong is better for that.

 Here in this article, we compare Hong Kong vs Shanghai in many ways including population density, historical sights, ancient/old historical places, main travel highlights, skyline and scenic beauty, side trip options, food and dining experiences, youth interest, kid friendliness, amusement parks, shopping, malls, comparative prices, weather, nature, beaches, international communications, visas and transport to help you make a decision about which you'd prefer to visit.

 - Quick Facts